Covid-struck Council tightens belt | Dandenong Star Journal

 Some of the unanticipated costs included $50,000 more legal costs in the “health department”, security measures against rising anti-social behaviour in council car parks, increased utility and cleaning costs at Dandenong Civic Centre and a downturn in fees and fines.

-The draft 2020-’21 budget may also undergo “necessary” changes prior to its adoption on 22 June, as the Covid-19’s impact unfolds.
+As the Covid-19’s impact unfolds, the draft 2020-’21 budget may also undergo “necessary” changes prior to its adoption on 22 June.

 “It is anticipated that some financial impacts may very well flow onto the first quarter of 2020-’21 and beyond.”